8lueberry/gulp-config-sync/README.md

 });
 ```

-You can run the new task
+You can run the new task in the termininal
 ```sh
 $ gulp sync
 ```